-The Basics of Designing a Course Unit
+The Basics of Designing a Study Programme

 Have you always wanted to know more about the ins and outs of a study programme?
 Is Programme Committee membership something that appeals to you?
 And do you want to know more about Ghent University’s study programme quality assurance?
 Are you a newly invested Programme Committee Chair and have you lost sight of the bigger picture?
 The Education Tip below goes through all the basics.
 Happy reading!